Complex CNN CSI Enhancer for Integrated Sensing and Communications: ISAC Complex CNN CSI Enhancer

 \section{ISAC Complex CNN CSI Enhancer}

-The signal processing diagram of the entire ISAC system is shown in Fig.~\ref{fig:ISAC diagram}, the CSI initially estimated by LS estimator is first refined by the ISAC complex CNN CSI enhancer. { Then, the refined CSI estimates are used for demodulating communication data and sensing processing simultaneously.
-Since the sensing parameters are hidden inside the CSI, if we can reduce the error of the refined CSI to an extremely low level, then the estimation accuracy of AoA and range can be greatly improved.
-Therefore, our optimization objective for the ISAC complex CNN CSI enhancer is to minimize the error of the refined CSI, which can unify the communication and sensing objectives.}
+The signal processing diagram of the entire ISAC system is shown in Fig.~\ref{fig:ISAC diagram}.
+The CSI estimate obtained by the LS estimator is first refined by the ISAC complex CNN CSI enhancer.
+Then, the refined CSI estimates are used to simultaneously demodulate communication signals and estimate sensing parameters.
+Since the sensing parameters are contained in the CSI, if we can reduce the MSE of the refined CSI to an extremely low level, the estimation accuracy of AoA and range should be improved.
+Therefore, our optimization objective for the ISAC complex CNN CSI enhancer is to minimize the MSE of the refined CSI, which can unify the communication and sensing objectives.

 In this section, we focus on the design of the ISAC complex CNN CSI enhancer, and the communication demodulation and sensing processing will be presented in the next section.
-First, we introduce the CNN structure and training processes in detail and then analyze the complexity of the ISAC complex CNN CSI enhancer.
+We first introduce the CNN structure and training processes in detail and then analyze the complexity of the proposed CSI enhancer.